stephenlenzi/amap-python/README.md

 ```

 ## Usage
-**N.B.
-Usage is currently fairly limited, only the following use cases are supported:**
-* Data must be in a series of 2D coronal sections
-* Data must be registered to the 2017 Allen Institute reference adult mouse

-amap was designed with generality in mind, so if anyone has different uses
+amap was designed with generality in mind, but is currently used for a single application.
+If anyone has different uses
 (e.g. requires a different atlas, or the data is in a different format), please get in touch
 by [email](mailto:adam.tyson@ucl.ac.uk?subject=amap) or by
 [raising an issue](https://github.com/SainsburyWellcomeCentre/amap-python/issues/new/choose).